PurelyApplied/PurelyApplied.github.io/_posts/2021-09-04-ethics-in-ai.md

 I don't blame people at Unity who stay, and I don't think ill of them.
 I don't blame the people at Unity who leave, and I respect their resolve.

-I think it is important to remember that tools are not inherently good or bad.
-They might tend one way or the other, but even swords can become ploughshares.
+Tools are not inherently good or bad, even if ease of use might tilt in one direction or the other.
+I believe toolmakers _are_ morally obligated to consider how they'll be used.
+Carelessness is a malice of its own kind.
-A person must wield a tool for it to do anything.
+Still, a person must wield a tool for it to do anything, and even swords can become ploughshares.

-Facial recognition is a useful tool for sorting photographs by who are in them.
-It's also good for harassing protestors.
 Ad hoc message passing is a useful tool for helping someone find their lost Tile.
-It's also a serious security and privacy concern.[^security]
+It can also be a serious security and privacy concern.[^security]
+Facial recognition excels at refining targeted harassment of protestors.
+It's also good for sorting your photograph collection by who are in them.
-AI and machine learning are critical for verisimilitude in video games.
-And in combat simulations.
+AI and machine learning are critical for verisimilitude in video games and in research.
+Also combat simulations and targeted advertising.

 You might wield a hammer as a weapon, even if it's meant to be a hammer.
 You might use a firearm for defense, but you can only do so by way of doing harm.
 I do not want the tools I make to do harm, and so I restrict myself to making hammers.
+I want to help build, not destroy.

-If I ever find out that the hammers I've been making are the small kind used in revolvers, that will be a very sad day.
+If I ever find out that the hammers I've been making are the small kind used in revolvers, that will be a very sad and confronting day.
+It might stop me making hammers.

 ----